stephengaito/documentArchive/racket/design/architecture/restful.md

 ## Problem

-The diSimpExplorer uses a standard modern web browser as it graphical user interface "frontend".
-In particular this enables the eventual use of MathJAX to display simple mathematical notation.
+The diSimpExplorer uses a standard modern web browser as its graphical user interface "frontend".
+In particular this enables the eventual use of [MathJAX](http://www.mathjax.org/) to display simple mathematical notation.

 The diSimpExplorer is also performing a task on behalf of the user which is both too large and complex to be performed in a browser as well as